DeviprasadShetty9833/My_Portfolio/Issue_Template/Features_report.md

 # Features Table

 This table lists all the key features of the project, their status, and related details.
+Below is an example.

 | **Feature** | **Description** | **Implemented By** | **Status** | **Priority** | **Date Added** | **Notes** |
 |-------------|------------------|---------------------|------------|---------------|----------------|-----------|